-9.2.14.5 Procedure for Evaluating Vehicle-Modification Needs.
-At this point in the process, the counselor may proceed with evaluating the participant's vehicle-modification needs in preparation for the development of the IPE.

-- A. The counselor must explain that proceeding with the evaluations is not a guarantee that the DVR will participate, either in part or in whole, in the cost of modifications. - B. The participant must provide proof of a driver's license or the ability to obtain a permit if the participant will be the driver of the vehicle. - C. Driver Evaluation: A report from a driver evaluator certified by the Association for Driver Rehabilitation Specialists must document the participant's ability to drive safely and, as necessary, should include specifications for adaptive-driving equipment and vehicle modifications.
-The only exception to this procedure is when replacement equipment is requested and the participant is a licensed driver whose driving ability is unchanged and is already using comparable adaptive-driving equipment. - D. Passenger Evaluation: A participant who requests vehicle-modification services to enable him or her to ride as a passenger must undergo an evaluation to determine the need for the modifications, the type of vehicle that would be appropriate, and the type and extent of modification(s) that would be required.
+- 9.2.14.5 Procedure for Evaluating Vehicle-Modification Needs.
+At this point, the counselor may evaluate the participant's vehicle-modification needs in preparation for developing the IPE. - A. The counselor must explain that proceeding with the evaluations does not guarantee that the DVR will participate, in part or in whole, in the cost of modifications. - B. The participant must provide proof of a driver's license or the ability to obtain a permit if the participant will be the driver of the vehicle. - C. Driver Evaluation: A report from a driver evaluator certified by the Association for Driver Rehabilitation Specialists must document the participant's ability to drive safely and, as necessary, should include specifications for adaptive driving equipment and vehicle modifications.
+The only exception to this procedure is when replacement equipment is requested, and the participant is a licensed driver whose driving ability is unchanged and already using comparable adaptive-driving equipment. - D. Passenger Evaluation: A participant who requests vehicle-modification services to enable them to ride as a passenger must undergo an evaluation to determine the need for the modifications, the type of vehicle that would be appropriate, and the type and extent of modification(s) required.
 Note.
-The DVR reserves the right to seek further consultation on received recommendations. - E. Because the DVR reserves the right to limit by year, make, or model which vehicles it will consider for modification, the DVR must be involved in the selection of the vehicle to be structurally modified. - F. If the participant does not own the motor vehicle under consideration, the counselor must obtain a notarized statement from the owner (who must be a family member) that gives permission to the participant to drive or otherwise use the vehicle for at least ten (10) years if structurally modified and three (3) years if not structurally modified.
-The owner must also provide written permission to proceed with the proposed modification and provide proof of ownership (i.e., Title Certificate, Copy of Bank Loan, etc.).
-If there is a lender or mortgagor, clearance from that party must also be obtained in writing.
+The DVR reserves the right to seek further consultation on the received recommendations. - E. Because the DVR reserves the right to limit by year, make, or model which vehicles it will consider for modification, the DVR must be involved in selecting the vehicle to be structurally modified. - F. If the participant does not own the motor vehicle under consideration, the counselor must obtain a notarized statement from the owner (who must be a family member) that permits the participant to drive or otherwise use the vehicle for at least ten (10) years if structurally modified and three (3) years if not structurally modified.
+The owner must also provide written permission to proceed with the proposed modification and proof of ownership, such as a Title Certificate, Copy of a Bank Loan.
+If there is a lender or mortgagor, clearance from that party must also be obtained in writing. - G. The specifications for adaptive-driving equipment and vehicle modification shall be submitted to a vendor listed with the National Mobility Equipment Dealers Association (NMEDA) and to the participant to obtain documentation of cost.

-- G. The specifications for adaptive-driving equipment and vehicle modification shall be submitted to a vendor listed with the National Mobility Equipment Dealers Association (NMEDA) and to the participant to obtain documentation of cost. - H. When necessary, document that the vendor has completed a site visit to assess the participant's needs and to conduct any measurements needed to make an accurate determination of cost.

-9.2.14.6 Procedure for Program Manager Review.
+- H. When necessary, document that the vendor has completed a site visit to assess the participant's needs and to conduct any necessary measurements to accurately determine cost. - 9.2.14.6 Procedure for Program Manager Review.
 The program manager shall review all required documentation and provide the counselor with a written decision if the request exceeds that counselor's level of independent approval.
 Note.
 The field operations director is available for consultation in cases of high cost or unusual circumstances.

-After approval has been received, the counselor and the participant may proceed to develop an IPE for implementing approved motor-vehicle modifications.
-The IPE shall stipulate the amount of the cost of motor-vehicle modifications less any manufacturer's rebate and/or contribution by the participant.
+After receiving approval, the counselor and the participant may develop an IPE for implementing approved motor-vehicle modifications.
+The IPE shall stipulate the amount of the cost of motor-vehicle modifications less any manufacturer's rebate and contribution by the participant.
 The IPE shall include planning for the long-term transportation needs of the participant.
-Such planning will include but is not limited to participant savings planning for a replacement vehicle, use of benefits such as PASS plans, Impairment-Related Work Expenses (IRWE), and discussion of loans or other financial programs available.
+Such planning will consist of participant savings planning for a replacement vehicle, use of benefits such as PASS plans, Impairment-Related Work Expenses (IRWE), and discussion of loans or other financial programs available.

-The program manager and the Field Office Director (FOD) are available to the counselor on a consultant basis to review the proposed plan and to attempt to resolve any issues about modifying a vehicle that may develop in the course of developing an IPE.
+The program manager and the Field Office Director (FOD) are available to the counselor on a consultant basis to review the proposed plan and attempt to resolve any issues about modifying a vehicle that may develop while developing an IPE.